Powerful and most sensitive HTS plate reader

 Use the appropriate microplate for time-resolved fluorescence

 For time-resolved fluorescence cell-based assays, detection from the bottom of a plate with white/black walls and a clear bottom is recommended.
 However, as not all clear bottoms are UV transparent, the plastic may absorb light at 340 nm and hence significantly reduce the excitation light (typically at 337 nm).
 Before running your time-resolved fluorescence assay, it is advisable to check the specifications of your microplate and use plates with a UV-transparent bottom.
-For more details, read our blog post “Which is the best microplate for my assay?”
+For more details, read our blog post "The microplate: utility in practice."

 Use TRIS-HCl instead of phosphate buffers